 CDRF’s funding strategy is focused on ‘applied dairy research’ and ‘science-based educational programs’ to address the industry strategic issues.
 It aims at acquiring new knowledge and developing appropriate technologies with a specific application in view.
 For example, new diagnostic tools, boosting milk security and safety, best practices in sustainable dairy industry, nutritional and health benefits of milk and dairy products, etc.

 CDRF invests in both short-term and long-term projects.
-However, ~70% of CDRF projects expected to deliver outcomes within short-term (one to two years), ~30% deliver outcomes within long-term (three to ten years) that yield valuable information.
+However, ~70% of CDRF-funded projects are expected to deliver outcomes within the short-term (one to two years), ~30% deliver outcomes within the long-term (three to ten years) that yield valuable information.

 CDRF makes investment decisions based on its vision and commitment to:

-- Fund projects that positively affect the dairy industry and communities in California and U.S.
+- Fund projects that positively affect the dairy industry and communities in California and the U.S.;

 - Encourage innovation and forward thinking ideas and projects.